seandroid-analytics/selint/README.md

 SELint is an SEAndroid policy analysis tool.
 It performs a series of checks on a source policy, suggesting improvements to the policy developer.

 ## Obtaining SELint
-SELing may be obtained by cloning this repository.
+SELint may be obtained by cloning this repository.
 From the command line, do:

 ```
 $ git clone git@github.com:seandroid-analytics/selint.git